Sadrpour/UdacityProjetcs/P4-AdvanceLane/README.md

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-All of the steps above was combined together into a single pipeline, which can be found in Section 4 of my code under "Final PipeLine".
+All of the steps above was combined together into a single pipeline (please find function "lineFinder" in Section 4 of my code).
+Before feeding the images to the pipeline they were undistored and warped accordingly.

 Images below show that the algorithm is able to identify the region of inetersted between the lane lines accurately.

 <img src="./projectImages/final1.jpg" alt="alt text" width=400 height=300>
 <img src="./projectImages/final2.jpg" alt="alt text" width=400 height=300>